 In fact, no animals were harmed.
 But what does Mink hair even mean?

 Definition: Mink hair is just the term applied to high-quality hair extensions.
-It is human hair from the living donor.
+It is human hair from a living donor.

-Technically, hair vendors could call any hair they sell “Mink Hair,” but in general it tends to takes hair quality to another level.
+Technically, hair vendors could call any hair they sell “Mink Hair,” but in general it tends to take hair quality to another level.